 During this day, everyone pledges to strengthen and preserve liberty in India.
-This pledge makes sure that peace, faith, and non-violence is maintained by setting aside differences in language, culture, region, religion, and political affiliation.
+This pledge makes sure that peace, faith, and non-violence are maintained by setting aside differences in language, culture, region, religion, and political affiliation.

 About Quami Ekta Week

 The Quami Ekta Week simply means National Integration Weak.
 During this weeklong celebration, various programs about a specific theme are held.
 These programs can include symposiums, seminars, meetings, and cultural activities.
-These programs embody central themes that include non-violence, linguistic harmony, cultural unity, anti-communalism, development of weaker sectors, wellbeing of minorities, women, and children, conservation, secularism, and at the forefront, national integration.
+These programs embody central themes that include non-violence, linguistic harmony, cultural unity, anti-communalism, development of weaker sectors, the wellbeing of minorities, women, and children, conservation, secularism, and at the forefront, national integration.

 The celebration days of the Quami Ekta Week are as follows:

-- National Integration Day (November 19): This is observed by holding programs like meetings, symposia and seminars will be organized to emphasize the themes of secularism, anti-communalism and non-violence.
+- National Integration Day (November 19): This is observed by holding programs like meetings, symposia and seminars will be organized to emphasize the themes of secularism, anti-communalism, and non-violence.

-- Linguistic Harmony Day (November 21): This day is observed by conducting programs which include special literary functions.
+- Linguistic Harmony Day (November 21): This day is observed by conducting programs that include special literary functions.
 Kavi Sammelans is organized to enable people of each region to appreciate the linguistic heritage of different parts of India.

 - Weaker Sections Day (November 22): This day is observed by organizing meetings and rallies that highlight the programs of the government which help the weaker sections.
 There is a particular emphasis on the distribution of surplus land to landless laborers.